Kalidhor/Voider/README.md

 # Voider
 This game is in creation.
-The basic idea of this game is to create a clone of Assassins Creed Unity, but with small differences.
+The basic idea of this it is to create a clone of Assassins Creed Unity, but with small differences.
 It's written in Java and the design is created in Blender.